 How is the amount calculated?

 Federal regulations require use of a formula based on the number of calendar days in the term and the number of days attended by the student prior to withdrawal.
-This formula determines how much financial aid was “earned” by the student.
+For students enrolled in parts-of-term, UNF does not use a Return of Title IV freeze date to determine the number of calendar days in the term.
+This formula determines how much financial aid was "earned" by the student.
 The difference between aid disbursed and aid earned is used to calculate the amount the student must repay.

 - Step 1: Determine the percentage of the enrollment period the student attended prior to withdrawing (days attended divided by total days in the period).

 - Step 2: Determine the amount of Title IV aid earned by multiplying the total Title IV aid (other than Federal Work-Study) for which the student qualified by the percentage of time enrolled.